-A transgender person is someone who has a different gender identity to their assigned sex at birth.
+A transgender means a person has a different gender identity than their assigned gender at birth.

 This article discusses the definition of transgender.

 It also looks at other definitions of different gender identities and commonly used terminology, as well as access to healthcare and allyship relating to transgender issues.

 To discover more evidence-based health information and resources for LGBTQIA+ individuals, visit our dedicated hub.